By Treva Walsh, Collections Project Manager

 On June 7, 1938, Regina married Walter Berman.
 Both were 23 years old.
 Walter had grown up in Vienna, where he studied at the Chajes Realgymnasium and then at the University of Vienna.
-In March and April of that year, Austria had agreed to a union with Nazi Germany in a series of events known as the Anschluss.
+In March and April of that year, the Austrian government had submitted to annexation by Nazi Germany in a violent series of events known as the Anschluss.
 At the time, Regina and Walter were living in Graz, the second largest city in Austria.
 Despite enrolling in classes for the spring semester, both Regina and Walter had been forced to end their education at the University of Vienna early because of Austrian decrees against Jewish university students.
 In Graz, Walter taught at a primary school for Jewish children.
 The school was established by the Jewish community in response to Austrian laws that prevented Jewish students from attending regular schools.

 Later that year, on November 9 and 10, German stormtroopers and civilians carried out coordinated attacks against Jewish businesses, synagogues, homes, and community leaders throughout the German territories.
 Regina’s husband Walter was an eyewitness to the burning of the synagogue in Graz, and he was among the thirty thousand Jewish men arrested during the pogrom, which came to be called Kristallnacht.
 Like many of them, Walter was transported from a local Graz jail to Dachau concentration camp in southern Germany.
 Kristallnacht marked the first instance in which Nazi Germany imprisoned Jews on a massive scale based only on their ethnicity.
 Hundreds of these men died in Dachau and other early concentration camps like Sachsenhausen and Buchenwald as a result of abuse and maltreatment.
 While there, Walter sent a postcard to Regina, who had fled from Graz to Walter’s parents in Vienna.